Andrew MacKinlay: Parliamentary career

-So in this context "chaff" is a reference to the radar countermeasure rather than to something of little value.

-It emerged during Kelly's subsequent inquest that Kelly had been deeply upset by his treatment before the committee and had privately described an MP, assumed to be MacKinlay, as an "utter bastard".
+MacKinlay apparently meant "chaff" as in the radar countermeasure rather than something of little value.
+It emerged during Kelly's subsequent inquest, however, that Kelly had been deeply upset by his treatment before the committee and had privately described an MP, assumed to be MacKinlay, as an "utter bastard".
 MacKinlay reportedly apologised to Kelly's widow for the remark.

 According to one report, in May 2007, MacKinlay made the nomination that resulted in Gordon Brown having enough nominations to be certain of not facing a contest over the leadership of the party.
 However, another report states that the decisive nomination was made by Tony Wright with MacKinlay yet to nominate at that point.

 Notice of resignation

 On 24 July 2009, he announced that he would not stand at the next General Election due to disillusionment with the way he felt other MPs had caved in to party pressure rather than standing up for their beliefs.
 He said that the final straw was the failure of a number of Labour MPs who had expressed support for Gary McKinnon, awaiting extradition to the U.S. on computer hacking charges, to vote for a review of the extradition treaty.